tanthai028/BST-Names/README.md

 # BST-Names
 BST Names is a C program that uses BST structure to search, print and delete a list of string names from a text to help familiarize and practice BST structure.
-This is for course COP 3502C at the University of Central Florida

 Utilized recursion to create fast and efficient functionality in place of loops and BST for it’s efficient sorting algorithm, searching in O(logn) runtime as the best case scenario